Go to the Students section

 For further information, please visit

-Details of the Faculty of Health and Life Sciences Doctoral Training Programme for 2018/19 can be found below.
+Click on the button below to download details of the Health and Life Sciences Doctoral Training Programme (DTP) for 2019/20.

 For further details of training sessions run within the Faculty of Health and Life Sciences, please contact Abigayle Langford, Research Administrator: email@example.com